Is internal recruitment always the best option?8 min read

 If you’re a small company with a few employees looking to add another team member, you can probably handle that quite easily.
 On the other hand, if you’re looking to bring in a highly skilled specialist, you might not have either the time or the resources to find the right candidate.

-For any company, if you’re looking to bring in a number of staff (temporary or permanent) with the same skills, like call center, floor sales or desktop technicians, outsourcing to a recruitment agency might be best, especially if you don’t have an ATS.
-Agencies are well equipped to deal with high-volume applications that can be very time consuming for internal recruiters who are working on manual systems.
+For any company, if you’re looking to bring in staff (temporary or permanent) with the same skills, like a call center, floor sales or desktop technicians, outsourcing to a recruitment agency might be best, especially if you don’t have an ATS.
+Agencies are well equipped to deal with high-volume applications that can be very time-consuming for internal recruiters who are working on manual systems.

 If you’ve invested in an ATS like Recruitee, however, your hiring team will have access to the same tools.
 Easy job promotion and questionnaire features will make screening initial applications much easier, so the applicant sourcing and screening process can easily be managed internally.

 Many HR managers underestimate what goes into finding the right candidate, particularly if they’re used to outsourcing to recruitment agencies.
 Previously HR tended to be more focused on policies and procedures, compliance and administration.

 If you haven’t yet adapted to digitization and how HR is evolving, your hiring resources might be insufficient to sourcing and hiring the best talent.

 The very first question to ask is “do we actually have a genuine recruitment policy that’s been implemented across the business?”
 Flimsy suggestions shared in management meetings or suggestions via internal communications don’t comprise an official recruitment policy.